aodn/harvesters/doc/workflow.md

 ## Talend Developer Workflow

-### Setting up Talend to use the harvester repo workspace
+### Setting up Talend to use the harvester repository

 * Clone the harvester repository to your local machine i.e.